Mjz86/c_colon/mcc.md

 - diffrent types of `contract_assert`:

 1. pre :

- in a pre expression of function
+ in a pre expression of function note that this contract code is under the callee context-type

 2. post:

- in a post expression of function
+ in a post expression of function note that this contract code is under the callee context-type

 3. explicit: